devjoe1991/yourora-native/docs/backend/Feed/implementation-verification.md

 - ✅ **User-Friendly**: Clear validation messages and intuitive controls

 ### **Ready for Users:**
-YourOra now has a comprehensive fitness social platform where users can share their journey through both images and videos in a unified, engaging feed experience! 🎉
+Miha now has a comprehensive fitness social platform where users can share their journey through both images and videos in a unified, engaging feed experience! 🎉

 ---

 ## 🎯 **CONCLUSION**

 The mixed media feed implementation has been **successfully completed** according to all specifications in the documentation.
-The app now provides users with a rich, engaging experience that seamlessly handles both images and videos while maintaining the fitness-focused community that makes YourOra special.
+The app now provides users with a rich, engaging experience that seamlessly handles both images and videos while maintaining the fitness-focused community that makes Miha special.

 **Status: ✅ IMPLEMENTATION COMPLETE - READY FOR PRODUCTION**